Motorola 68000: MACSS

 A chip with 32 data and 32 addressing pins would require 64 pins, plus more for power and other features.
 At the time, 64-pin dual inline package (DIP)s were "large, heavy-cost" systems and "just terrible", making that the largest they could consider.
 To make it fit, Crook selected a hybrid design, with a 32-bit instruction set architecture (ISA) but 16-bit components implementing it, like the arithmetic logic unit (ALU).
 The external interface was reduced to 16 data pins and 24 for addresses, allowing it all to fit in a 64-pin package.
 This became known as the "Texas Cockroach".

-Motorola's design techniques were less advanced than their competition, and their fabrication lines were outdated, with low yields.
-In 1978, the company entered a technology exchange program with Hitachi, dramatically improving their production side.
-As part of this, a new fab, MOS-8, was built using the latest 5-inch wafer sizes and Intel's HMOS process with a 3.5 µm feature size.
-This did not change their design side.
-While companies like Zilog and MOS Technology had introduced CPUs using depletion mode NMOS logic and silicon gates, Motorola was still using enhancement mode and metal gates.
-It was not until 1982 that they moved the MACCS to these techniques, and not until the mid-to-late 1980s that Motorola had caught up in the overall fabrication.
+By the mid-1970s, Motorola's MOS design techniques had become less advanced than their competition, and their fabrication lines at times struggled with low yields.
+By the late-1970s, the company had entered a technology exchange program with Hitachi, dramatically improving their production capabilities.
+As part of this, a new fab named MOS-8 was built using the latest 5-inch wafer sizes and Intel's HMOS process with a 3.5 μm feature size.
+This was an investment aimed at catching the competition: even upstart semiconductor companies such as Zilog and MOS Technology had introduced CPUs fabricated on depletion-mode NMOS logic before Motorola did.
+In fact, Motorola may have substantially lagged contemporaries in phasing out enhancement mode and metal gate, with Gunter recollecting that the 68000 itself had to succeed despite initially adopting a metal-gate design.
+Though the point about playing catch-up is clear, this could not have been an entirely accurate summary because Motorola's 1976 datasheets, predating the inception of the MACCS project, denote the majority of its 6800 family in silicon-gate.
+Indeed, Gunter's own 1979 article introducing the 68000 highlighted it as a silicon-gate depletion-mode HMOS design.
+Whatever the degree of Motorola's process and manufacturing deficits in the early days, the team was undeterred and would not compromise in its pursuit of a microprocessor with industry-leading performance.